Arizona Diamondbacks Odds

 D-backs World Series odds

 Ketel Marte prop odds

 - TV Channel: BSWI,BSAZ

 |Date||Home Team||Moneyline Odds||Total Runs||Result|

-- The Diamondbacks have a 15-20 record in games when they strike out at least 10 batters.
+- The Diamondbacks are 15-20 in the 35 games this season when they struck out 10 or more batters.

 Arizona's Last 10 Games

 |Overall Record||ML Favorite Record||ML Underdog Record||Total Runs O/U/P||AVG Runs Scored||AVG Runs Allowed|

 Betting Lines And Odds For Diamondbacks Vs. Brewers